kiraoyd/terraform_practice_2023/README.md

 # Modules

+We do not need to run init or apply on modules.
+Those will happen automatically once we init and apply to the resources drawing on the modules.

 Any terraform directory can be used as a reusable module.
 Key points:
 1. You create a module directory at the same level as your production, stage, and global directories
 2. When you want to use a module inside your prod and stage directories, 'call' it using this syntax: ```module "<name_of_module> { source = "../../../modules/services/<name_of_module_file>" }```